Geography of Nepal: Altitudinal belts

 The Temperate climate zone from 2000 to 3000 m occupies 12% of Nepal's land area and has up to 153 annual days of frost.
 It is encountered in higher parts of the Middle Hills and throughout much of the Mountain region.
 Crops include cold-tolerant rice, maize, wheat, barley, potato, apple, walnut, peach, various cole, amaranthus and buckwheat.

 The Subalpine zone from 3000 to 4000 m occupies 9% of Nepal's land area, mainly in the Mountain and Himalayan regions.
 It has permanent settlements in the Himalaya, but further south it is only seasonally occupied as pasture for sheep, goats, yak and hybrids in warmer months.
 There are up to 229 annual days of frost here.
 Crops include barley, potato, cabbage, cauliflower, amaranthus, buckwheat and apple.
 Medicinal plants are also gathered.

 The Alpine zone from 4000 to 5000 m occupies 8% of the country's land area.
-There are a few permanent settlements above 4,000 meters.
+There are a few permanent settlements above 4,000 metres.
 There is virtually no plant cultivation although medicinal herbs are gathered.
 Sheep, goats, yaks and hybrids are pastured in warmer months.

-Above 5,000 meters the climate becomes Nival and there is no human habitation or even seasonal use.
+Above 5,000 metres the climate becomes Nival and there is no human habitation or even seasonal use.

 Arid and semi-arid land in the rainshadow of high ranges have a Transhimalayan climate.
 Population density is very low.
 Cultivation and husbandry conform to subalpine and alpine patterns but depend on snowmelt and streams for irrigation.

 Precipitation generally decreases from east to west with increasing distance from the Bay of Bengal, source of the summer monsoon.
 Eastern Nepal gets about 2500 mm annually; the Kathmandu area about 1400 mm and western Nepal about 1000 mm.
 This pattern is modified by adiabatic effects as rising air masses cool and drop their moisture content on windward slopes, then warm up as they descend so relative humidity drops.
 Annual precipitation reaches 5500 mm on windward slopes in the Annapurna Himalaya beyond a relatively low stretch of the Lower Himalayan Range.
 In rainshadows beyond the high mountains, annual precipitation drops as low as 160 mm.